How to walk Manhattan from top to bottom in 35k Steps

 At this point in the journey, I can feel it.
 My hips and calves are starting to ache, the beauty of Central Park is long gone, and there is still much to go.
 Walking through Times Square and stumbling across a giant hot dog, a towering gorilla and a dance group all in one block of this overwhelming NYC landmark was hilarious.
 It felt chaotic, ridiculous and invigorating.

-When Ann Douglas posted the above photo of me posing with the hot dog, a friend with a connection to the artists, Jen Catron and Paul Outlaw, swiped up and helped her get in touch with them to learn more about the hot dog's residency in Times Square, which will end June 13.
-Alongside the hot dog's daily confetti shower at noon, the artists have hosted events ranging from a "Hottest Dog" canine beauty pageant – a spin on the often problematic Miss America Pageants – to a Nathan's Hot Dog Eating Contest Qualifier, as well as talks on topics like hot dog street vendors' experiences and food justice.
+When Ann Douglas posted the above photo of me posing with the hot dog, a friend with a connection to the artists, Jen Catron and Paul Outlaw, swiped up and helped her get in touch with them to learn more about the hot dog's residency in Times Square (which ended in June 2024).
+Alongside the hot dog's daily confetti shower at noon, the artists hosted events ranging from a "Hottest Dog" canine beauty pageant – a spin on the often problematic Miss America Pageant – to a Nathan's Hot Dog Eating Contest Qualifier, as well as talks on topics like hot dog street vendors' experiences and food justice.

 The magic of walking through Times Square!
 One minute, you're having a photoshoot in front of a giant hot dog, and the next, you're learning about sustainability in the meat industry from the artists behind the sculpture.